-This section provides an overview of how AMG's Annual Report correlates with the GRI G3 guidelines for the voluntary reporting of sustainable development indices.
-The table below serves as a reference guide to the sections of the report where information about each item can be found.
-The GRI G3 guidelines facilitate measurement of economic, environmental, and social dimensions of company performance.
+This section provides an overview of how AMG's Annual Report correlates with the GRI guidelines for the voluntary reporting of sustainable development indices.
+The table on the next page serves as a reference guide to the sections of the report where information about each item can be found.
+The GRI guidelines facilitate measurement of economic, environmental, and social dimensions of company performance.
 Third-party verification has been conducted relative to determining consistency with the GRI reporting principles.
-For brevity, only the most pertinent data is included in this report.
+For brevity, only the most pertinent data are included in this report.